 Fatigue Journal: Keep a record of your activities and the associated energy levels.
 This will help you to track the activities that zap your energy and either avoid them or plan accordingly.

 Nutrition: Food is fuel.
 Avoid energy-zapping foods such as refined sugars and processed foods.
 Instead, choose nutrient-dense foods that will help keep your blood sugar levels balanced, such as fresh fruits and vegetables, lean protein, and healthy fats.
-Learn more about RA and nutrition.
+Learn more about nutrition.

 Stay Hydrated: Dehydration is exhausting and very taxing to the body.
 The best way to deal with dehydration is to prevent it.
 Drink plenty of water throughout the day.

 Manage Pain: Pain has a way of zapping energy.
 Staying on top of your pain can help you to prevent fatigue.
 Cope with pain before it becomes severe.
 Learn more about managing pain.

 Manage Stress: Stress can take an emotional toll on your health and exacerbate fatigue.
 Engage in relaxation techniques such as meditation, guided imagery, deep breathing, and laughter therapy to manage stress and fight fatigue.
 Learn more about relaxation techniques.